CompellingNarr/NRT_RSS_Stream/README-project-creation.md

 Note: try one of the above; if you can not push to remote git repo, try the other

-## 6. NetBeans 8.1
+## 5. Command Line Interface (CLI) (move from README.md)

-  Using the Linux command line:
+  Create the local repo using the Linux command line:

 ```
     cd ~/Desktop/Projects